sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

     }
     ```

-9. Save your changes to the `ErrorArchive_DecideWhichEditPage.js` file.

     >In above code there is a reference to `ErrorArchive_UnknownAffectedEntity.action`, which doesn't exist in your metadata project yet.
 You will create this action in next step.

-10. In the generated `ErrorArchive_DecideWhichEditPage.js` rule, click on the red line.
+9. In the generated `ErrorArchive_DecideWhichEditPage.js` rule, click on the red line.
 You will notice a yellow bulb icon suggesting some fixes, click on it and then select `MDK: Create action for this reference`, and click `Toast Message Action`.

     <!-- border -->![MDK](img-5.10.gif)